 Villa Haar in Weimar

-Promenaders reach Villa Haar via a long outside staircase that connects the building with the Ilmpark (Park an der Ilm).
+Promenaders reach Villa Haar via a long outside staircase that connects the building with the Ilmpark.
 Trees provide shade during the ascent, revealing a neo-Renaissance style villa.
-The stairwell inside is not particularly large but enchanted by its lovely wall decoration.
+The stairwell surprises with romantic wall paintings.
 [German]